rfhs/rfhs-wiki/pages/Software-Defined-Radio.md

 [gr-fosphor](https://osmocom.org/projects/sdr/wiki/fosphor) - Uses OpenCL and OpenGL acceleration, if your system supports it, to provide a Real-Time Spectrum Analyzer (RTSA) like display.
 This is useful for responsive, wide bandwidth displays.
 See also the [fosphor - Demo](https://youtu.be/mjD-l3GAghU) video.

 [multimon-ng](https://github.com/EliasOenal/multimon-ng) does not interface with SDR hardware directly, but is a useful second step for decoding POCSAG, FLEX, and certain other signals after receiving with something like rx_fm.

+[fldigi](http://www.w1hkj.com/beginners.html) is a beast of a piece of software that has a very wide range of modulation types to work with.
+It's commonly used by hams with stupid amounts of money for hardware.
+If you can't find a demod in another tool, it's probably in fldigi.
+But be warned: fldigi is confusing to use and set up as a beginner (usually due to the way that PulseAudio works).
+If you're having trouble setting it up and are receiving PulseAudio errors, tweaking your sources with the pavucontrol-qt package will likely help.